BRIANWOOLF.COM

 • Marketing Know-How

-Have you seen The Marketing Operations Playbook?
+Have you seen The Marketing Factbook?

 Find out the best ways to gather, analyse, and act on customer data to increase profitability, build your brand, empower your customers, beat the competition, reduce churn, and increase customer profitability.
-This is the marketing book you can't afford to be without.

-Find out what works - and what doesn't - and who's succeeded, and how they did it.
-See how the world's top brands keep their competitive edge against all odds.
+Find out what works and what doesn't, who's succeeded and how they did it, and how the world's top brands keep their competitive edge against all odds.
+This report gives you the data you need for the best decisions for a more profitable, more engaging marketing strategy.

-This book aims to hand you all the facts, figures and research data you need for the best decisions for a more profitable, more engaging marketing strategy.
-It also highlights all the facts, forecasts and trends identified by our experts from the global Marketing Factbook's vast database of market data, news, studies, research and articles, and presents you with an invaluable library of ideas and practical support you can call upon at will.
+Get the hard facts, forecasts and trends identified by our experts from the global Marketing Factbook's vast database of market data, studies, research and white papers, and gain an invaluable library of ideas and practical support you can call upon at will.

-With The Marketing Operations Playbook at your side, you'll gain to a true goldmine of easily adaptable and up-to-date strategies, walk-throughs, trends, research and market data, plus all the supporting arguments you need to build a solid, profitable marketing strategy: All the know-how, strategies and ideas you need to get your own Marketing Playbook right, first time.
+With The Marketing Factbook at your side, you'll have a true goldmine of easily adaptable and up-to-date strategies, walk-throughs, trends, research and market data, plus all the supporting arguments you need to build a solid, profitable marketing strategy: All the know-how, strategies and ideas you need to get your own Marketing Playbook right, first time.

 Get it on Amazon (Kindle/Print)

-Copyright © 2001-2025 Peter J. Clark
+Copyright © 2001-2026 Peter J. Clark